elastic/kibana/x-pack/plugins/alerts/README.md

 }
 ```

+### Documentation
+We suggest you add user documentation for your alert type following the template provided in `docs/alert-type-template.asciidoc`.
+The [Index Threshold alert type](https://www.elastic.co/guide/en/kibana/master/alert-type-index-threshold.html) is an example of documentation created following the template.
 ### Example

 This example receives server and threshold as parameters.
 It will read the CPU usage of the server and schedule actions to be executed (asynchronously by the task manager) if the reading is greater than the threshold.